greg-js/arch-wiki-md-repo/wiki/_content/english/Security.md

 #### Mount options

-Following the principle of least privilege, partitions should be mounted with the most restrictive mount options possible (without losing functionality).
+Following the principle of least privilege, filesystems should be mounted with the most restrictive mount options possible (without losing functionality).

 Relevant mount options are: